 - Let your child wander a little (of course within your eyesight) and talk to strangers.
 There’s no harm and this way your child becomes social and interactive.

-- Be a little sceptical about letting your child eat something offered by a stranger.
+- Be a little skeptical about letting your child eat something offered by a stranger.

 - How to keep a toddler busy at the restaurant?
-Carry a smartphone with 3G/games, iPad to keep your child busy for some time.
+Carry a smartphone, games, tablet to keep your child busy for some time.
 It mostly works; your child will let you eat in peace.

 - Always carry water from home for your child or order a packaged water bottle.
 Also, carry some wet wipes to clear the mess your child might have made.
 Keep in mind to tip the waiter extra.